dimitreOliveira/bert-as-a-service_TFX/README.md

   - Validates the input data based on the `SchemaGen`'s schema.
 - `Transform` performs feature engineering on the dataset.
   - Input missing data and do basic data pre-processing.
+- `Tuner` uses `kerastuner` to perform hyperparameters tuning for the model.
+  - The optimal hyperparameters will be used by the `Trainer`
 - `Trainer` trains the model.
   - Train the custom pre-trained `BERT` model, this model also has a built-in text tokenizer.
 - `Resolver` performs model validation.